lgi-devs/lgi/docs/guide.md

        print("Destroyed", self)
     end

-Reading signal entity provides temprary table which can be used for connecting signal with specification of the signal detail (see GObject documentation on signal detail explanation).
+Reading signal entity provides temporary table which can be used for connecting signal with specification of the signal detail (see GObject documentation on signal detail explanation).
 An example of handler which is notified whenever window is activated or deactivated follows: